Choosing the Right Print Method for Your Custom Apparel

 Durability Expectations

 Screen printing’s been the go-to for long-lasting prints that survive dozens of washes.
-Digital and DTF are catching up—but if you’re doing workwear or athletic gear, durability might still tip the scale.
+Hybrid and DTF are catching up, and in fact, hybrid printing is better for balancing durability with aesthetic flexibility.
+If you’re doing workwear or athletic gear, durability might still tip the scale.

 Need It Fast?

-If you’re on a tight timeline, digital and DTF win—less setup, fewer steps.
+If you’re on a tight timeline, hybrid and DTF win—less setup, fewer steps.
 Screen printing needs screens burned and dialed in, which adds time (and labor).

 Eco Vibes